FAQs About the Inca Trail to Machu Picchu

 Do I need a guide to hike the Inca Trail?

 Yes, all hikers on the Inca Trail are required to be accompanied by a licensed guide.
 This is a safety measure to help ensure that hikers are properly prepared and equipped for the trek, and to help minimize the impact on the environment.
 Guides are also a great resource for learning about the history and culture of the area.

 What should I pack for the Inca Trail?

 Essential items to pack for the Inca Trail include sturdy hiking shoes, warm clothing for cold nights, a waterproof jacket, a good quality backpack, a sleeping bag, a hat and sunglasses, sunscreen, insect repellent, and a refillable water bottle.
 You should also bring any personal medications or first aid supplies you may need, as well as snacks and energy bars for the trek.
-See the complete packing list here!
+See the complete Inca Trail packing list

 Can I visit Machu Picchu without hiking the Inca Trail?